databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

 ## Definitions

- - Template - a template is a piece of text that contains placeholders for variables, loops, and conditional statements in a format defined by the Jinga template engine.
+ - Template - a template is a piece of text that contains placeholders for variables, loops, and conditional statements in a format defined by the Jinja template engine.
  - Template Element The templates contain templating elements enclosed in `{{ }}`, `{# #}`,
    and `{% %}` blocks.
- - Statement Element - a statement element is a template element that contains Jinga processing directives such as a loop or conditional statement.
+ - Statement Element - a statement element is a template element that contains Jinja processing directives such as a loop or conditional statement.
 They are enclosed in `{% %}` blocks and quite often consist of matched pais of `{% %}` blocks for things like `if` `end`.
  - Expression Element - an expression element is a template element that contains a variable reference or a function call.
 They are enclosed in `{{ }}` blocks.
  - Text Element - a text element is a piece of text that is not a template element - it is just free text.
-It is passed through the Jinga processor unchanged.
+It is passed through the Jinja processor unchanged.
 In our case the text will be SQL code in a particular dialect and we must translate it to Databricks SQL.

 ## Proposal sketches